terraform-routeros/terraform-provider-routeros/docs/resources/container.md

 - `hostname` (String) Container host name
 - `logging` (Boolean) if set to yes, all container-generated output will be shown in the RouterOS log
 - `memory_high` (String) RAM usage limit in bytes for a specific container (string value).
-- `mounts` (Set of String) Mounts from /container/mounts/ sub-menu to be used with this container
+- `mountlists` (Set of String) Mounts from /container/mounts/ sub-menu to be used with this container
 - `remote_image` (String) The container image name to be installed if an external registry is used (configured under /container/config set registry-url=...)
 - `root_dir` (String) Used to save container store outside main memory
 - `running` (Boolean) Container state.